 Recognising numbers and counting are the first maths skills your young child will learn.
 A 100 chart is really helpful for training in this skill.
 Counting numbers visually, and not just verbally, helps him see the groups of ten and other number patterns.
 It gives him a mental picture he can refer to when doing other maths problems.

 You can teach skip counting and number patterns by colouring the number squares.
-I made paper copies of the 100 chart and placed a transparent wipe clean sheet over the top for the children to mark the numbers for skip counting as a speed drill.
-You can also use a wipe clean 100 chart with a whiteboard marker.
+A wipe clean 100 chart is a great reusable resource for children to mark the numbers for skip counting as a speed drill.

 2. Drill number facts and multiplication facts

 Rote learning number facts is the single most important skill that advances a child in learning maths.
 Rote learning went out of fahsion for a while and not all maths curriculums emphasise it, so that’s a point to consider when choosing your maths curriculum.

 Some children learn this quickly and some take a few years, but don’t give up.
 One reason children struggle with maths in high school is because they never learned their times tables.
 I know this from my own experience tutoring high school maths.
 Instant recall of multiplication facts is important for algebra and is an everyday life skill that no child should be without.